coreybutler/iam/README.md

 ## General Premise

 **Resources** are arbitrary names associated with an application, such as `admin portal`, `user settings`, or an any other component of a system where access should be controlled.

-Developers can also associate **rights** with each of these resources.
+**Rights** are with each resource.

     For example, the `admin portal` resource may have `view` and `manage` rights associated with it.
 Users who are granted `view` rights should be able to see the `admin portal`, while users with `manage` rights can do something in the admin portal.
 Users without either of these rights shouldn't see the admin portal at all.

 To control access, developers create **roles** and assign them to **users**.
 A role is assigned rights to specific resources.
 Users can then be assigned to roles.